Winning Michigan Driver’s License Appeals

 After consulting with multiple lawyers, a client hired LEWIS & DICKSTEIN, P.L.L.C., for an out-of-state DLAD appeal for restoration.
 We helped the client prepare the necessary paperwork and evidence, including letters documenting the client’s sobriety, the client’s affidavit, and other materials.
 We worked with an expert in doing substance abuse evaluations for these appeals.
 We have decades of experience winning Michigan Driver’s License Appeals into preparing the materials for the Michigan Department of State.

 Success!
 The Michigan Department of State has ordered the FULL RESTORATION of the client’s driving privileges.
 When it comes to winning Michigan Driver’s License Appeals, no law firm can compete with the level of experience, preparation, and persuasiveness consistently demonstrated by the DLAD Appeal Team with LEWIS & DICKSTEIN, P.L.L.C.

 How to Win a DAAD Hearing the First Time

-The belief that someone cannot win license restoration on their first appeal to the DAAD is a myth that was created by unprepared and ineffective lawyers that wanted an excuse for losing DAAD appeals.
-The truth is, you can and should win!
+The belief that someone cannot win license restoration on their first appeal to the DAAD is a myth created by unprepared and ineffective lawyers who wanted an excuse for losing DAAD appeals.
+The truth is, winning a Michigan driver’s license appeal should be expected with adequate preparation and persuasive proof or evidence.
+You can and should win!
 If everything is done correctly, you should be able to win even a first DAAD appeal.
 The DAAD is commonly referred to as DLAD.
 The reasons that most appeals with the DAAD are unsuccessful are (1) lack of preparation, (2) inadequate letters of community support, (3) unpersuasive testimony, (4) unconvincing substance abuse evaluation, (5) conflicting evidence, (6) insufficient period of sobriety, and (7) poorly completed petition forms.

 Highly experienced and successful lawyers know that an appeal hearing should not be requested unless all of the evidence is as near to perfect as possible.
 As an example, letters of community support must be well-written, typed, a proper length, consistent, and focused on the issues most important to the hearing officers.
-It takes years of specialized practice to be able to assist a client’s friends and family with crafting letters that will convince a Hearing Officer that they are authentic and credible.
+It takes years of specialized practice to assist a client’s friends and family with crafting letters that will convince a Hearing Officer that they are authentic and credible.